linode/docs/docs/applications/containers/how-to-deploy-the-elastic-stack-on-kubernetes/index.md

 ## Configure Kibana

-Before visualizing pod logs, Kibana must be configured with an index pattern for Filebeat's indices.
+Before visualizing Pod logs, Kibana must be configured with an index pattern for Filebeat's indices.

 1. With the previous `port-forward` command running in another terminal window, open your browser and navigate to http://localhost:5601